Merger-induced galaxy transformations in the ARTEMIS simulations: Host transformations

 \subsubsection{Maximum rates of flipping}

-To quantify the prevalence of merger-related disc flipping events among the Sample~GS/discs galaxies, we calculated the maximum rates of change of the disc axis directions.
-Since most discs appear to undergo precession at all times, even when not accreting, this has more meaning than an absolute change in orientation.
+In addition to finding the presence of disc flips, We also calculated the maximum rates of change of the disc axis directions.
+Since most discs appear to undergo precession at all times, even when not accreting, this is less arbitrary than an absolute change in orientation.
 Let $\hat{\bm\omega}_i$ be the unit vector aligned with the AM vector of all \textit{in situ} stars within \hbox{$r=30$ kpc}, in the simulation snapshot $i$.
 Then the change in AM orientation $\Delta\delta_i$ between snapshots $i$ and $i+1$ is given by $\mathrm{cos}\:\Delta\delta_i=\hat{\bm\omega}_i\cdot\hat{\bm\omega}_{i+1}$.
 Also let $\Delta t_i=t_{i+1}-t_{i}$ be the time interval between these snapshots, where $t_i$ is the cosmic time at snapshot $i$ ($t_i$ increases towards the present-day).
 The mean rate of change of the AM orientation between these two snapshots is then

 in units of radians Gyr$^{-1}$.
 We repeated this calculation for all snapshots in the range $i_{\mathrm{start}}-1\leq i\leq i_{\mathrm{end}}+1$ where $i_{\mathrm{start}}$ is the snapshot at the approximate beginning of stellar accretion of the MMAP, and $i_{\mathrm{end}}$ is at the end of accretion.
 This corresponds to a few Gyr around the time of the merger.
 To obtain an estimate of the maximum precession rate associated with the merger, we calculated the maximum value of $\Omega_i$ across these intervals.
 Due to the discrete nature of the snapshots this is not an instantaneous maximum rate, but a maximum averaged rate over periods of \hbox{$\sim1$ Gyr.} Note that this may be somewhat sensitive to the temporal resolution of the snapshots.
 In particular, if the flips happen in time intervals shorter than the gaps between snapshots, the maximum rates would be underestimated.
 However, it can be seen in Fig.~\ref{fig:disc_angles} that the large changes happen over 3-4 snapshots.
 This is usually the case in the other galaxies.
 This method is therefore adequate for providing estimates of the maximum rates.